mrjleo/ranking-models/README.md

 Model (hyper)parameters can be overidden like any other argument.
 They are prefixed by `ranker.model` and `ranker.model.hparams`, resprectively.
 Check each ranker's config (in `config/ranker`) for available options.

 #### Output Files
-The default behovior of Hydra is to create a new directory, `outputs`, in the current working directory.
+The default behavior of Hydra is to create a new directory, `outputs`, in the current working directory.
 In order to use a custom output directory, override the `hydra.run.dir` argument.

 #### Testing
 By default, the trained model will be evaluated on the test set after the training finishes.
 This can be disabled by setting `test=False`.